mikaelpatel/Cosa/examples/Wireless/CosaWirelessButton/README.md

 ==================
 Demonstration of the Wireless interface and device drivers.
 Uses the ExternalInterruptPin for wakeup after power down.
-Run CosaWirelessDebug.ino or CosaWirelessReceiver.ino to receiver the messages sent when the button is pushed.
+Run CosaWirelessTrace.ino or CosaWirelessReceiver.ino to receiver the messages sent when the button is pushed.

 Circuit